tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Ins_Trading_Signals.md

   * If the STMA goes below the LTMA, it is understood that the security price will be dropping in the short term, less than the historical average for that time period.

-* Indicate to students that once technical indicators are available, actual trading strategies can be used to approach buying and selling securities.
+* Indicate to students that once technical indicators are available, actual trading strategies can be used to approach buying and selling strategies.
+These strategies are determined by trading signals.

-There are a number of different trading strategies that can be used to interpret technical indicators.
-Strategies are what dictates trading signals (buy or sell decisions).
-Provide students with an overview of the differences by touching upon the below examples and explaining the difference between a technical and fundamental approach.
+Elaborate on the role of trading signals in placing trades.
+Emphasize how buy and sell decisions are determined.

 * Explain that when a short window moving average (ex.
 50-day MA) crosses over a long window moving average (ex.
-100-day MA) and continues to be greater than the long window moving average, then the technical indicator suggests that the underlying stock price will rise in the short-term.
-Based off of this knowledge, a trader or algorithm could implement one of the following **dual moving average crossover** strategies:
+100-day MA) and continues to be greater than the long window moving average, then:

-  * Buy high and sell higher

-  * Buy low and sell high
+  * The technical indicator would suggest that the underlying stock price will rise in the short-term.
+The trading signal would signal to buy.

-  * Regardless of the strategy, the **dual moving average crossover** approach is used to read a technical indicator and issue a trading signal: buy or well.
+* Ask students the following: if **dual moving average crossover** is used, what would be the trading signal for the following scenario:

-* Ask students the following: if **dual moving average crossover** is used, what could be the trading signal for the following scenario--the short window moving average crosses under a long window moving average and continues to be less than the long window moving average (stock will fall in the short-term).
+  * The short window moving average crosses under a long window moving average and continues to be less than the long window moving average (stock will fall in the short-term).

-  * **Answer** The signal would indicate to sell.
+  * **Answer** The signal would be to issue a sell order.
 Sell orders would be issued at the points in which the short window moving average crosses under the long window moving average.

-Next, open the solution file and present the following:
+Open the solution file and provide a dry walk through following:

 * By default, a Pandas DataFrame shows a limited number of rows and columns in order to conserve screen space (ex. the `...`); however, because we'll need to see the specific points at which a trading signal is active and the corresponding trade entry and exit points, it is a good idea to increase the Pandas DataFrame display size to show all of it's contents.